 [T]o argue against this innovation [from Aquinas against the Immaculate Conception], the Palamite author ingeniously employed Aquinas’ own citation of Ps.-Dionysius (ch.
 6) on angelology against the Doctor Angelicus.
 Cabasilas asserts that, since the natures of Mary and the angels are univocal in some way, the controlling idea must refer to both Mary and angels being exempt from any moral defect due to the perfection of their created natures.
 (Ibid., p.
 89)

 Tsirpanlis Pre-Emptive Response to Kappes’ Arguments.
 Some readers may think I am being too hard on Kappes.
 So what he forgot to integrate Theosis in his analysis?
-And maybe he speculated an awful lot about where Cabasilas’ got the word “prepurification” from!
-His overall analysis still could be true, because wouldn’t Cabasilas’ usage of the term “prepurification” be consistent with the Immaculate Conception?
+And maybe he speculated an awful lot about where Cabasilas’ got the word “prepurification” from, that’s forgiveable.
+His overall analysis still could be true, because wouldn’t Cabasilas’ usage of the term “prepurification,” they conjecture, be consistent with the Immaculate Conception?

-The answer would be no, it cannot be true.
+The answer would be no, it Cabasilas does not use the term consistently with the Roman Catholic dogma and earlier scholarship has correctly identified this.
 Dr. Tsirpanlis, in his 1979 article The Mariology of Nicholas Cabasilas (published in the 30th volume of “Marian Studies”), had already anticipated Kappes’ argument.
 This is simply because Kappes was not the first to make it.
 Martin Jugie, who translated Cabasilas’ homilies into Latin decades ago, made what was substantially the same argument–the prepurification of the Theotokos was indicative of her Immaculate Conception.

 Tsirpanlis quotes several passages from Cabasilas that clearly bear this out: